 \section{Introduction}

-With the rapid development of the Internet of Things (IoT), massive machine-type communications (mMTC) are expected to play a crucial role for the sixth-generation (6G) vision of ubiquitous connectivity\cite{Yafeng}.
+With the rapid development of the Internet of Things (IoT), massive machine-type communications (mMTC) are expected to play a crucial role in the sixth-generation (6G) vision of ubiquitous connectivity\cite{Yafeng}.
 To meet stringent low-latency requirements, grant-free random access has emerged as a promising solution\cite{shahab2020grant,yangge}, where devices transmit data without obtaining permission from the access points (APs).
-A key challenge in grant-free random access lies in the device activity detection, as large number of potential IoT devices prevents the signature sequence of each device from maintaining mutual orthogonality.
+However, a key challenge in grant-free random access lies in the device activity detection, as large number of potential IoT devices prevents orthogonality among the signature sequences of different devices.

-Mathematically, current studies on activity detection can be broadly divided into two categories.
-In the first line of research, by exploiting the sporadic nature of mMTC, the compressed sensing (CS)-based method is proposed to solve the joint activity detection and channel estimation problem~\cite{yangge3,gao2023compressive,zhanghao,Chen2018,Ke20,Chen2019,Senel2018,Mei21,Ai22,zhanghao2}.
-Another line of research, known as the covariance-based approach, identifies active devices by leveraging the statistical properties of channels based on the covariance matrix without estimating the channels\cite{Haghighatshoar2018,chenIcc,Lin2022,li2022asynchronous,lin2024intelligent,Ren2025}.
+Current studies on activity detection can be broadly divided into two categories.
+In the first line of research, by exploiting the sporadic nature of mMTC, compressed sensing (CS)-based methods can be employed to solve the joint activity detection and channel estimation problem~\cite{yangge3,gao2023compressive,zhanghao,Chen2018,Ke20,Chen2019,Senel2018,Mei21,Ai22,zhanghao2}.
+Another line of research, known as the covariance-based approach, identifies active devices by leveraging the channel covariance matrix without explicitly estimating the channels\cite{Haghighatshoar2018,chenIcc,Lin2022,li2022asynchronous,lin2024intelligent,Ren2025}.
 Both theoretically and empirically, it has been demonstrated that the covariance-based approach generally outperforms the \mbox{CS-based} approach\cite{chen2021phase}.